 If the Trust has used consent as the lawful basis for processing personal information you have the right to withdraw this consent at any time.
 If you would like to withdraw your consent, please contact the Trust Data Protection Officer at email@example.com.

 An important aspect of complying with data protection legislation is being open and transparent with individuals about how their personal data will be used.
 This is achieved through the publication of privacy notices.
 The Trust’s privacy notices are available from the menu on this page.

 An individual has the right to put in a request to access their personal information.
 Further information on how to do this can be found on the subject access request page.

 One of the most important accountability obligations concerns personal data breaches – that is, personal data held by the Trust is lost, stolen, inadvertently disclosed to an external party, or accidentally published.
-If this occurs, this will be immediately reported to the Director of Operations at firstname.lastname@example.org, who is the Trust Data Protection Officer,
+If this occurs, this will be immediately reported to the Data Protection Officer at firstname.lastname@example.org .

 Remedial work can then be done so that the breach can be contained.
 On occasion, we need to report breaches to relevant external authorities, including the ICO, within a short timeframe.